Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Bottom-up Hierarchical Pointer Networks

 \section{Bottom-up Hierarchical Pointer Networks}

-Based on the research work by \citet{liu-etal-2019-hierarchical}, we propose a Hierarchical Pointer Network for the left-to-right transition-based algorithm \cite{fernandez-gonzalez-gomez-rodriguez-2019-left} and other related parsing strategies where dependents of the focus word may already have been attached (as we will design more such algorithms later).
+Based on the research work by \citet{liu-etal-2019-hierarchical}, we propose a Hierarchical Pointer Network for the left-to-right transition-based algorithm \citep{fernandez-gonzalez-gomez-rodriguez-2019-left} and other related parsing strategies where dependents of the focus word may already have been attached (as we will design more such algorithms later).
 In particular, instead of parent or sibling information, we design a bottom-up structured tree decoding by considering decoder hidden states of the focus word's relevant dependents.
-More concretely, to alleviate the gradual loss of relevant information during the sequential decoding, we propose to consider decoder hidden states of the leftmost and rightmost dependents already attached to the current focus word, as well as the most recently attached left and right dependents.
+More concretely, to alleviate the gradual loss of relevant information \spellchange{during sequential} decoding, we propose to consider decoder hidden states of the leftmost and rightmost dependents already attached to the current focus word, as well as the most recently attached left and right dependents.
 Note that not all this information is available in all strategies, e.g., the left-to-right algorithm has no access to right dependencies of the focus word.

-All this will not only provide valuable knowledge about words processed in the past (especially those attached by long-range dependencies), but will also keep an underlying tree structure that will certainly help the decoder to make good decisions throughout the parsing process.
-For instance, when the sentence from Figure~\ref{fig:tree} is parsed following a purely bottom-up strategy\footnote{Please note that the left-to-right transition system is not purely bottom-up since, when a word is attached to its parent, all its children might have not been assigned yet.} and current focus word \textit{play} must be attached to its parent, it would be helpful to have access to information about its leftmost and rightmost dependents (\textit{John} and \textit{together}, respectively), as well as the more recently-attached right dependent (\textit{tennis}).
+All this will not only provide valuable knowledge about words processed in the past (especially those attached by long-range dependencies), but will also keep an underlying tree structure that will help the decoder to make good decisions throughout the parsing process.
+For instance, when the sentence from Figure~\ref{fig:tree} is parsed following a purely bottom-up strategy\footnote{Please note that the left-to-right transition system is not purely bottom-up since, when a word is attached to its parent, \spellchange{not all of its children have necessarily been assigned yet}.} and \spellchange{the} current focus word \textit{play} must be attached to its parent, it would be helpful to have access to information about its leftmost and rightmost dependents (\textit{John} and \textit{together}, respectively), as well as the \spellchange{most} \spellchange{recently attached} right dependent (\textit{tennis}).